 - Evaluating and improving visibility in key areas that serve children including minimizing or removing items that even partially obstructed staff and camera visibility

-- Replacing remaining full doors so all Kid Zone restrooms have half-doors
+- Replacing remaining Kid Zone restroom full doors with half-doors

 - Adding "Kid Watch" at several Greater Wichita YMCA locations so staff and parents can view security camera footage for a live-feed of Kid Zone activities